 Professional English has its own vocabulary, its own tone, and its own unwritten rules.
-Knowing general English well is a strong foundation — but if you have ever sent an email that felt too casual, struggled to contribute in a meeting, or felt underprepared for a job interview in English, you already know that general English alone is not enough.
+If you have ever sent an email that felt too casual, struggled to contribute in a meeting, or felt underprepared for a job interview in English — general English alone is not enough.

 This article covers the three areas where professional English matters most — emails, meetings, and interviews — with real phrases and practical guidance you can apply immediately.